evernym/verity-sdk/README.md

 <a id="cloud"></a>

-## 1. Stand up a Verity server instance in the cloud
+## 1. Stand up a Verity Application instance in the cloud

-Evernym will stand up a Verity server instance for you and provision it.
+Evernym will stand up a Verity Application instance for you and provision it.
 Contact us for instructions on connecting to it.

 ### Firewall Rules